ilkkao/ember-cli-emflux/README.md

 ##### Return value

 An array containing JavaScript objects with two keys, `name` (string) and `store` (reference to singleton).

+## Serialization and snapshotting

+*This is an experimental feature.*

+If a store implements both `toJSON()` and `fromJSON(object)` methods, emflux will enable snapshotting. `toJSON` method gets then called once in a minute.
+Object it returns is run through JSON.stringify() and saved to a local storage.
+Then later when the app is restarted, emflux will fetch the saved local storage snapshot and pass JSON parsed object to `fromJSON()` which then restores the store state.
+The data you want to persist is defined by the `toJSON()` method, it can be whole or partial store state.

+Currently this feature can be used to make the app to start faster.

 ## Running Tests